 Carrots grow best in temperatures between 60 and 65 degrees Fahrenheit because they are cool-season vegetables.
-According to the University of Missouri, carrots will have a bitter flavor when temperatures reach more than 80 degrees Fahrenheit.
-The sugars in the carrots may not have formed or the terpenoids may remain high, leading to the bitter flavor.
+Carrots will have a bitter flavor when temperatures reach more than 80 F during the growing season.
+Carrots contain sugars, which give them their signature sweet flavor, and terpenoids, which create the carrot flavor.
+If carrots grow in warmer temperatures, the sugars in the carrots may not have formed or the terpenoids may remain high, leading to the bitter flavor.

 Aster Yellows Disease

 Aster yellows disease can form on carrots due to the aster leafhopper.
-When the leafhopper feeds on infected plants for an extended time, its saliva becomes inoculated with the pathogens and can spread the disease, according to Missouri Botanical Garden.
+When the leafhopper feeds on infected plants for an extended time, its saliva becomes inoculated with the pathogens and can spread the disease as the insect moves from plant to plant.
 The carrot leaves may begin to turn yellow, the carrot growth may slow down and the carrot roots may become bitter.
 The roots will also have fine hairs and lack color.

 Harvesting Too Young